 Two-prong outlets with no ground wires were common throughout Seattle until 1963.
 From that time on, grounded three-prong outlets have been the standard.
-Two prong outlets are rather inconvenient, and can possibly pose a safety hazard.
+Two-prong outlets are rather inconvenient, and can possibly pose a safety hazard.
 The third prong on a plug is designed to give a fault path in the event the hot wire, or device that is connected to should short out.
-The absence of a ground path can lead to a electrical shock.
-For example a metal light fixture could become energized on its exterior, and the lack of grounding will not allow the breaker to trip.
-The problem is that you cant necessarily just replace them with a three prong plug.
-If the wiring system is not bonded to ground, then that would be an illegal fix.
-In some cases the wiring is grounded and they just didn't put three prong plugs, because back when three prong outlets were introduced they were more expensive.
-In many cases there is no wire, or other grounding path.
-Older two wire clothe wiring is not uncommon in houses 60 years old or so.
-It is likely that your old two prong plug is so loose that cords fall right out of it, or it is brittle and cracking.
-Either way it should be replaced.
-At this point you have two choices that are legal.
-Replace it with a new two prong receptacle is one.
-The other is replace it with a three prong plug, but only after verifying that you have a ground path.
+The absence of a ground path can lead to an electrical shock.
+For example, a metal light fixture could become energized on its exterior, and the lack of grounding will not allow the breaker to trip.
+The problem is that you can't necessarily just replace them with a three-prong plug.
+If the wiring system is not bonded to the ground, then that would be an illegal fix.
+In some cases, the wiring is grounded and they just didn't put three-prong plugs, because back when three-prong outlets were introduced they were more expensive.
+In many cases, there is no wire or other grounding path.
+Older two-wire clothe wiring is not uncommon in houses 60 years old or so.
+It is likely that your old two-prong plug is so loose that cords fall right out of it, or it is brittle and cracking.
+Either way, it should be replaced.
+At this point, you have two choices that are legal.
+Replace it with a new two-prong receptacle is one.
+The other is to replace it with a three-prong plug, but only after verifying that you have a ground path.

 Knob and Tube Wiring - The EMF issue

-The most important issue to many of our inspection clients, who are concerned with magnetic fields is the fact that that Knob and Tube wiring emits high and far reaching low frequency AC (Alternating Current) magnetic fields.
+The most important issue to many of our inspection clients, who are concerned with magnetic fields is the fact that Knob and Tube wiring emits high and far-reaching low-frequency AC (Alternating Current) magnetic fields.
 The separation of the “hot” and “neutral” conductors by as much as 12-15 inches causes a significant increase in the magnetic field around the wiring.
 Although the health effects of high AC magnetic fields are in dispute, many people are concerned about them and prefer to create a low magnetic field environment in their homes and especially in their sleeping areas.

-Knob and tube also does not shield against Electric Fields induced by the wiring.
+The knob and tube also do not shield against Electric Fields induced by the wiring.

 If you have a home built before 1965 it is a good idea to have your wiring inspected.
 Has it been updated?
 With what type of wire?
 Was ALL the Knob and Tube removed, or was the modern wiring just spliced in?